-Willo Havo admondicio at may recall in a peer inia. retailon evaluation V.A.1.b) Evaluation must be documented at the completion of the assignment.
+V.A.1.b) Evaluation must be documented at the completion of the assignment.
 (Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
 (Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core)

-V.A.1.c).(2)

-provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)

-Background and Intent: The trajectory to autonomous practice in a subspecialty is documented by the subspecialty-specific Milestones evaluation during fellowship.
-These Milestones detail the progress of a fellow in attaining skill in each competency domain.
-It is expected that the most growth in fellowship education occurs in patient care and medical knowledge, while the other four domains of competency must be ensured in the context of the subspecialty.
-They are developed by a subspecialty group and allow evaluation based on observable behaviors.
-The Milestones are considered formative and should be used to identify learning needs.
-This may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific fellow.
+V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+(Core) documented by the su These Milestones deta domain.
+It is expected care and medical know ensured in the contex group and allow evalu nt: The trajectory to autonomous practice in a subspecialty is ubspecialty-specific Milestones evaluation during fellowship. ail the progress of a fellow in attaining skill in each competency I that the most growth in fellowship education occurs in patient wledge, while the other four domains of competency must be t of the subspecialty.
+They are developed by a subspecialty nation based on observable behaviors.
+The Milestones are and should be used to identify learning needs.
+This may lead to